rafi007akhtar/CentralBank/README.md

 4. Follow the <a href="#demo">Demo</a> section and use the app as you like.

 ### Disclaimer
-This app represents a  ficitious bank.
+This app represents a  fictitious bank.
 All transactions, account numbers and account holdings are unreal.